"What is this trend, and how did you get into this?"

 - Postage for 1 - 2 ounce square envelopes ($0.92 on envelope) usually runs between $3.00 - $5.00 per envelope (e.g., most square wedding invitations)

 - Postage over 2 ounces, or postage for irregular sized, thick, or rigid invitations will be in excess of the estimates above.
-Please check with your post office and we can go from there.
+Please check with your post office on expected shipping costs and we can go from there.